Dave Chapelle Celebrates 50th Birthday With Madison Square Garden Celebration - MovieMaker Magazine

 Incredible.

-Those were just some of the tributes to Dave Chappelle — the brilliant and divisive comedian and actor known for Chappelle’s Show, Killin’ Them Softly, Half-Baked and A Star Is Born — as well as a slew of recent Netflix specials that have split both sides and audiences — seen online today.
+Those were just a few of the tributes to Dave Chappelle — the brilliant and divisive comedian and actor known for Chappelle’s Show, Killin’ Them Softly, Half-Baked and A Star Is Born, as well as a slew of recent Netflix specials that have split both sides and audiences — seen online today.

 Merriam-Webster defines tribute as a “gift or service showing respect, gratitude, or affection,” and respect, gratitude, and affection were very much on display as Chappelle marked a major milestone.

-Note: Editor’s Note: This headline has been edited to avoid confusion.